MrLaibin/TryDockerMavenPlugin/README.md

 cd TryDockerMavenPlugin
 ````

-* Build the docker image by executing the below maven command which uses Spotify's maven docker plugin which will use this [dockerfile](../master/src/main/docker/dockerfile).
+* Build docker image for your app by executing the below maven command which uses Spotify's maven docker plugin which inturn use this [dockerfile](../master/src/main/docker/dockerfile).
 ````
 mvn clean package docker:build
 ````

-* You can see the mavem logs that the image with your app deployed to tomcat is being built
+* You can see the maven logs that the image with your app copied to tomcat is being built

 ````
 [INFO] --- maven-war-plugin:2.1.1:war (default-war) @ TrySpotifyApp ---